 As mentioned above, 70 to 80% of all CCI readings fall between a -100/+100 range.
-The fact of leaving these boundaries can be an entry invitation.
-Should the indicator cross the +100 boundary from below a bullish trend can be expected.
+When the readings leave the boundaries, there is a chance something interesting is going on.
+Should the indicator cross the +100 boundary from below, some traders would expect a bullish trend.
 Due to a lagging nature of CCI, the uptrend could have actually already be gone.
 In this case, it is a trader’s goal to determine whether it will last or not.
 And if yes, then how long.

-Similarly, if the -100 line is crossed from above, a bearish trend can be expected.
+Similarly, if the -100 line is crossed from above, some traders would expect a bearish trend.

 CCI is an unbound indicator, which makes identification of oversold and overbought levels a little bit tricky (yet not impossible).
 The underlying asset can continue losing its value long after CCI entered the oversold zone as well as appreciate even if CCI has been in the overbought position for quite some time.

 The selection of overbought/oversold levels depends on the market and the asset that is being analyzed.
-In the Forex market, it is widely accepted that the underlying asset is overbought when the CCI indicator is above the +200 mark, a truly hard to reach point.
+In the Forex market, it is usually believed that the underlying asset is overbought when the CCI indicator is above the +200 mark, a truly hard to reach point.
 Likewise, if CCI dropped lower than -200, the asset is considered to be oversold.